forwardemail/forwardemail.net/app/views/faq/index.md

 5. Go to [Gmail](https://gmail.com) and under [Settings <i class="fa fa-angle-right"></i> Accounts and Import <i class="fa fa-angle-right"></i> Send mail as](https://mail.google.com/mail/u/0/#settings/accounts), click "Add another email address"

-6. When prompted for "Name", enter the name that you want your email to be seen as "From" (e.g. "Elon Musk")
+6. When prompted for "Name", enter the name that you want your email to be seen as "From" (e.g. "Linus Torvalds")

 7. When prompted for "Email address", enter the email address with the custom domain you used above (e.g. "<hello@example.com>")